Updated: November 7, 2017

 The 18 Best Hotels in Tulum

 The hotels below are ordered by location from the north of the beach road (closest to Tulum town and the ruins) and moving south.
-All of these hotels are walking distance to several restaurants and biking distance to town – except Mezzanine which doesn’t have a lot nearby although it is closer to town than the other hotels.
+All of these hotels are walking distance to several restaurants and biking distance to town.

 Mezzanine Hotel – luxury

 Superb, oceanfront, boutique hotel with refined, economical ‘non-view’ rooms, sea view rooms, and master suites, having mini bars, coffee/tea baskets (delivered daily), and yoga mats.
 The 2 master suites add coffee makers, soaking tubs, bluetooth speakers, lounge areas and large private terraces overlooking the beach.
-Has a pool, Thai restaurant & bar, lovely long beach (a very short walk from the hotel), and is a short bike ride from the Tulum ruins.
+Has a pool, Thai restaurant & bar, lovely long beach (steps from the hotel), and is a short bike ride from the Tulum ruins.
 Hotel phone: +52 1 984 131 1596.

 Azulik Villas (Adults Only) – luxury